splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

 JSON files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to tail a simple json file:
+This example shows how to tail a simple JSON file:

 .. code-block:: yaml